-- EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation): an indicator of profit before the effects of financial operations and taxation, as well as depreciation, amortisation and writedowns of property, plant and equipment and intangible assets and receivables and provisions, as reported in the financial statements and adjusted for investment grants directly related to the depreciating and amortising investments to which they refer; - EBITDA margin: EBITDA expressed as a percentage of total revenues and adjusted for investment grants as specified above; - EBIT (Earnings Before Interest and Tax): EBITDA less depreciation and amortisation adjusted for investment grants and writedowns of property, plant and equipment and intangible fixed assets and receivables and provisions;
+- EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation): an indicator of profit before the effects of financial operations and taxation, as well as depreciation, amortisation and writedowns of property, plant and equipment and intangible assets and receivables and provisions, as reported in the financial statements and adjusted for investment grants directly related to the depreciating and amortising investments to which they refer; - EBITDA margin: EBITDA expressed as a percentage of total revenues and adjusted for investment grants as specified above; - EBIT (Earnings Before Interest and Taxes): EBITDA less depreciation and amortisation adjusted for investment grants and writedowns of property, plant and equipment and intangible fixed assets and receivables and provisions; - EBIT margin: EBIT expressed as a percentage of total revenues less investment grants as specified above: - Net non-current assets: a financial measure represented by the fixed capital employed in operations.
+It includes property, plant and equipment, intangible assets, investments in other entities, non-current trade receivables, and other non-current assets and liabilities; - Net working capital: capital employed in operations comprising inventory, trade receivables and other non-financial current assets, net of trade payables and other current liabilities excluding those of a financial nature, plus assets held for disposal net of related liabilities; - Gross capital employed: the sum of net non-current assets and net working capital; - Net capital employed: the sum of gross capital employed, less employee benefit provisions, the provision for risks and charges and deferred tax assets/liabilities; - Net financial debt: the sum of the current and non-current financial liabilities, current and non-current financial receivables, non-current trade payables and cash and cash equivalents.
+The Group's net financial debt is determined in compliance with Guideline 39 issued by ESMA, in effect since 5 May 2021, and in accordance with CONSOB warning notice no. 5/21 issued on 29 April 2021;

-- EBIT margin: EBIT expressed as a percentage of total revenues less investment grants as specified above; - Net non-current assets: a financial measure represented by the fixed capital employed in operations.
-It includes property, plant and equipment, intangible assets, investments in other entities, non-current trade receivables and payables, and other non-current assets and liabilities; - Net working capital: capital employed in operations comprising inventory, trade receivables and other non-financial current assets, net of trade payables and other current liabilities excluding those of a financial nature, plus assets held for disposal net of related liabilities; - Gross capital employed: the sum of net non-current assets and net working capital; - Net capital employed: the sum of gross capital employed, less employee benefit provisions, the provision for risks and charges and deferred tax assets/liabilities; - Net financial debt: the sum of the current and non-current financial liabilities, current and non-current financial receivables net of non-current financial liabilities in respect of the fair value of derivative financial instruments and cash and cash equivalents.
-The Group's net financial debt is determined in compliance with Guideline 39 issued by ESMA, in effect since 5 May 2021, and in accordance with CONSOB warning notice no. 5/21 issued on 29 April 2021; - Free cash flow: the sum of the cash flow generated or absorbed by operating activities and the cash flow generated or absorbed by investing activities.
+• Free cash flow: the sum of the cash flow generated or absorbed by operating activities and the cash flow generated or absorbed by investing activities.